er1/s228/README.md

 ## [555 Timer](http://en.wikipedia.org/wiki/555_timer_IC)

-The 555 Timer Chip is a chip used to generate various output waveforms, for our purpose, we will be using it to generate out clock signal the Clock Signal Generator lab.
-In depth knowledge of this chip is not needed for this course however more information can be found on the [555 Timer IC Wikipedia page](http://en.wikipedia.org/wiki/555_timer_IC).
+The 555 Timer Chip is a chip used to generate various output waveforms.
+For our purpose, we will be using it to generate our clock signal in the Clock Signal Generator lab.
+In depth knowledge of this chip is not needed for this course.
+However, more information can be found on the [555 Timer IC Wikipedia page](http://en.wikipedia.org/wiki/555_timer_IC).

 ```AsciiDoc
         .-._.-.